mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_ora.rst

 \*.ora
 ======

-.ora, or the Open Raster format, is an interchange format.
+``.ora``, or the Open Raster format, is an interchange format.
 It was designed to replace :ref:`file_psd` as an interchange format, as the latter isn't meant for that.
-Like :ref:`file_kra` it is loosely based on the Open Document structure, thus a zip file with a bunch of xmls and pngs, but where Krita's internal file format can sometimes have fully binary chunks, .ora saves its layers as :ref:`file_png` making it fully open and easy to support.
+Like :ref:`file_kra` it is loosely based on the Open Document structure, thus a ZIP file with a bunch of XMLs and PNGs, but where Krita's internal file format can sometimes have fully binary chunks, ``.ora`` saves its layers as :ref:`file_png` making it fully open and easy to support.

 As an interchange format, it can be expected to be heavy and isn't meant for uploading to the internet.